 In general, I'm not a huge fan of super creamy things ( other than cheesecake which is THA BOMB ), particularly when those things are creamy with cream cheese or yogurt ( Look, the rules don't apply all the time - cheesecake is its own special flower that I realize does not fit in but I let it be, because ...
 DELICIOUS. )

 This grape salad has both offenders: cream cheese AND yogurt.
 Actually, Neufchatel and NOT cream cheese is in my grape salad.
 Neufchatel is cream cheese's classier, "healthier" French cousin.

 And yes, I realize I'm throwing the term "healthier" around pretty loosely here.

 I'm pretty sure the classic Chicken Salad Chick recipe for Grape Salad uses Sour Cream and real Cream Cheese, but I generally don't have Sour Cream in my house, and can never quite tell the difference between Sour Cream and Greek Yogurt anyway, so I figured I might as well save the calories and go with the yogurt when making this copycat recipe.

-Grape salad can made an easy side dish with a savory main course, but it has been really popular in my house over the last few weeks as a dessert, particularly as the nights get hotter and hotter, there’s been something really nice about a chilled grape salad, with it’s creamy, fruity, crispness to end the evening.
+Grape salad can made an easy side dish with a savory main course, but it has been really popular in my house over the last few weeks as a dessert, particularly as the nights get hotter and hotter, there's been something really nice about it chilled, with its creamy, fruity, crispness to end the evening.